-The Tesla Model S and BMW i8 both plug in, they can both carry six-figure price tags and they're from two of the most forward-looking automotive brands in the world.
-Beyond that, however, there are huge differences between the all-electric luxury sedan and the plug-in hybrid sport coupe.
+The Tesla Model S and BMW i8 both plug in to recharge their battery packs, and they can both carry six-figure price tags.
+They're also from two of the most forward-looking and technology-focused brands in the world.

-While both are good-looking, the BMW i8 is a jaw-dropping exercise in futurism, with a pair of bird-wing doors that rise up from the windshield pillars to let two occupants drop as gracefully as possible into low form-fitting seats.
-Its characteristic BMW twin-kidney grille is actually a pair of blanking plates, and its silver and blue accent coloring denotes that it's a member of the BMW 'i' family of plug-in electric cars.
+But the BMW i8 is a jaw-dropping exercise in futurism.
+Its bird-wing doors pivot up from the windshield pillars to open the cockpit, so a pair of occupants can drop as gracefully as possible into low form-fitting seats.
+The characteristic BMW twin-kidney grille is actually filled with blanking plates, and the silver and blue accent color scheme denotes that it's a member of the BMW 'i' family of plug-in electric cars.

-And the Tesla is purely a battery-electric car, with a large flat 70-, 85-, or 90-kilowatt-hour battery pack under the floor from doorsill to doorsill, axle to axle.
-Most models now have all-wheel drive, with a larger motor on the rear axle and a smaller one between the front wheels.
-Rated electric ranges vary from 240 to 270 miles, depending on what model you order.
-And the hot rod of the range is the Model S P90D, with a "Ludicrous" mode that gives acceleration times from 0 to 60 mph of roughly 3.0 seconds—which has produced dozens of videos of stunned passengers.
+As for powertrains, the Tesla is purely a battery-electric car, with a flat, high-capacity lithium-ion battery pack under the floor stretching from axle to axle, doorsill to doorsill.
+Over the five-year life of the Model S, it's had a dizzying array of battery options, including 60-, 75-, 85-, 90-, and 100-kilowatt-hour capacities.
+Those batteries come with EPA-rated ranges of 240 to 315 miles.
+The ranges for each battery vary further depending on whether the car has all-wheel drive, using a larger motor on the rear axle and a smaller one between the front wheels.
+The presence of AWD, unlike gasoline cars, makes the Model S more, not less, efficient.
+The latest hot rod of the range is the Model S P100D, with a "Ludicrous" mode that gives acceleration times from 0 to 60 mph of well below 3.0 seconds—which has produced dozens of videos of stunned passengers.

 Both cars are fast, but the Tesla is the smoother, quieter, and more consistent, simply because it never switches on a combustion engine.
 The "D" all-wheel-drive models have superb traction, with power to each wheel modulated many times a second to ensure that no wheel ever slips—and that the more energy-efficient of the two motors is used at any one time.
 Like most plug-in hybrids, the i8 has different driving characteristics when it's running electrically (at lower speeds, and not under full acceleration) than when both powertrains are in use—especially in the Sport mode that uses the battery to provide added torque when demanded.